hoffmangroup/segway/doc/segway.rst

   run.main("--no-identify", GENOMEDATA_DIRNAME)

+XXX describe runner.fromoptions() interface

 All other interfaces (the ones that do not use a ``main()`` function) to Segway code are undocumented and should not be used.
-If you do use them,know that the API may change at any time without notice.
+If you do use them, know that the API may change at any time without notice.